For Independence Day Fireworks, U.S. Depends On China

 Americans will spend more than $900 million this year on bottle rockets, Roman candles, and other fireworks.
 But those of us who want to celebrate Independence Day with a bang are almost totally dependent on China for supplies.

-"99 percent of the backyard consumer fireworks come directly from China," said Julie Heckman, executive director of the American Pyrotechnics Association.
+"Ninety-nine percent of the backyard consumer fireworks come directly from China," said Julie Heckman, executive director of the American Pyrotechnics Association.
 "And about 70 percent of the professional display fireworks are manufactured in China."

 It wasn't always this way.
 A lot of fireworks used to be made in the Midwest, by companies like American Fireworks.
 Vincenzo Sorgi started the Ohio-based business in 1902, after immigrating from Italy.

-He "came through Ellis Island, which then they called the 'Fireworks Beltway,'" said Roberto Sorgi, his great-great-grandson.
+He "came through Ellis Island, which then they called the 'Fireworks Beltway,' " said Roberto Sorgi, his great-great-grandson.
 "Like a lot of the other families that came over, [he] brought a lot of the recipes that their families had used in Italy.
 So we had two or three generations [of fireworks makers] back in Italy as well."

 For much of the last century, Italian transplants dominated the fireworks business, mostly producing pyrotechnics for their own shows.